Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `appPolyfillsCore` (string[])

-An array of polyfills required by an application which will be appended to the predefined set of Page Kit Core polyfills by the [polyfill service].
+An array of additional polyfills required by an application which will be appended to the predefined set of Page Kit Core polyfills by the [polyfill service].

 #### `appPolyfillsEnhanced` (string[])

-An array of polyfills required by an application which will be appended to the predefined set of Page Kit Enhanced polyfills by the [polyfill service].
+An array of additional polyfills required by an application which will be appended to the predefined set of Page Kit Enhanced polyfills by the [polyfill service].

 #### `stylesheets` (string[])